Appointments

 Home visits are reserved only for those patients who, in a doctor’s opinion, are unfit to travel to the surgery.

-This is because we have access here, at the surgery, to specialist equipment and investigations and the surgery is where we are able to provide you with the best care.
+The surgery is where we have specialist equipment and investigations to provide you with the best care.

 If you do think you need a home visit, please call the surgery on 01271 323443 before 11:00.
 Details will be taken, and you will be asked to leave your telephone number so that the doctor can contact you if necessary.